AaronOwensSE/shiftER/documentation/lessons-learned.md

 Run "npm init" from the project root to set up a Node.js project.
 This handles project metadata and tracks dependencies, creating the package.json and package-lock.json files.

 Running "npm install ____" (again, from the project root) is how we add packages like pg and dotenv.
 This will create the node_modules directory, where the packages live.

+## Backend Architecture: Routes, Controllers, and Models

+The backend can be divided into three layers:

+1. **Routes** intercept HTTP requests and forward them to their appropriate controllers.
+The Express package makes routing easier.
+2. **Controllers** perform the main business functions and represent most of the high-level program logic.
+They may call upon validation functions, business subroutines, or a variety of libraries.
+They often call upon models to persist or retrieve data.
+3. **Models** perform direct interactions with the database, decoupling controllers from the database and SQL queries.
+Each model provides basic CRUD functionality for a certain part of the database, often one table or entity.
+They are often written to be dumb, avoiding validation and leaving as much logic to the controllers as possible.

 ---